hamsiHftm/IN306-Blog-Project/backend/README.md

 - Ensure you have JDK 11 or later installed.
 - Make sure you have Maven installed.
 - Ensure Docker is installed on your machine.
+- Have MySQL installed or use a MySQL container.

 ### Steps to Start the Project
 #### Blog - Backend Component